abinader89/rusk/README.md

 drops the 2 lowest dice rolls and ties go to the defender.
-Once an attacker has defeated all armies on the defending territory he or she must advance up to the amount of armies on the attacking territory - 1 (at least 1 army must be left on the attacking territory.
+Once an attacker has defeated all armies on the defending territory he or she must advance up to the amount of armies on the attacking territory - 1 (at least 1 army must be left on the attacking territory).
 The current player may attack as many times as he or she legally can or can end his or her turn prematurely.

 ### Reinforcement Phase: ###